AntDX316/MCP-Server/README.md

 # MCP Server with Web UI

-A ModelContextProtocol server implementation with an easy-to-use web interface for configuration and monitoring.
+The MCP Server with Web UI is a powerful and user-friendly ModelContextProtocol server implementation that combines robust backend functionality with an elegant web interface.

+It features real-time client monitoring, WebSocket-based communication, and comprehensive configuration options through an intuitive dark-mode UI.

+The server supports SSL encryption, client connection management, and provides detailed metrics and charts for monitoring system performance.

+Built with Python and React, it's easily deployable via Docker for production use or can be run directly for development, making it ideal for both testing and production environments.

 ## Features

 - Full ModelContextProtocol implementation
 - Web-based configuration interface
 - Real-time client monitoring
+- Client connection management with manual disconnection capability
 - WebSocket-based communication
 - Configurable server settings
 - SSL support
-- Client connection management
 - Dark mode UI
 - Real-time metrics and charts